PART TWO – PARTICIPANT ELIGIBILITY AND RESIDENCY

 NOTE: Players residing outside of Canada who declare their intent to play for their home province prior to May 1st as per the guidelines set out in Article 2.3 are not considered imports and there is no limit on the number of returning players.

-- No player of U19 category age, or under, may exercise Provincial Non-Resident (”import”) status.
+d) No player of U20 category age, or under, may exercise Provincial Non-Resident (”import”) status.

 2.7 Definition of Residency

-- Residency requirements exist to provide an orderly registration of participants in Softball Canada’s Canadian Championships.
-In simplest terms, the participant must be a legal resident of the province/territory that he/she will represent at the championship.
+a) Residency requirements exist to provide an orderly registration of participants in Softball Canada’s Canadian Championships.
+In simplest terms, the participant must be a legal resident of the province/territory that they will represent at the championship.

 i) Proof of employment in the Province/Territory;